 New Paltz Ballet Theatre was founded in 1996 by Lisa Chalmers-Naumann and Peter Naumann and a group of dedicated parents and students.
 It began as most arts groups do, with fundraising.
 Fundraising is still the backbone of New Paltz Ballet Theatre.
-Being a non profit company, it still relies on donations to reach its goals and maintain its current repertoire.
+Being a non-profit company, we still rely on donations to reach our goals and maintain our current repertoire.

 NPBT has in its repertoire many of the great classical ballets including, Swan Lake, Firebird, Coppelia, Les Sylphides, Peter and the Wolf along with contemporary pieces choreographed for the company by Lisa & Peter Naumann along with Nilas Martins.
 In the Spring of 2004 New Paltz Ballet Theatre presented Carmina Burana at the Hudson Valley Civic Center with guest artists from New York City Ballet, The Hudson Valley Philharmonic and 200 choral members.
 The performance was an enormous success!

 In the Spring of 2008 NPBT presented its premiere of the Children’s Classic Peter and the Wolf.
-Daniel Ulbricht principal dancer with New York City Ballet performed in the title roleas well as helped in the choreographic process.
+Daniel Ulbricht, Principal dancer with New York City Ballet, performed in the title role as well as helped in the choreographic process.
 It was a huge success with children and parents alike.
 Staged brilliantly by Peter Naumann, director of the company, the audience grinned through the entire piece and came out at the intermission raving.
-Next on the program was a new piece choreographed on NPBT dancers by Nilas Martins, of New York City Ballet. titled “Shostakovich Peices.”
+Next on the program was a new piece choreographed on NPBT dancers by Nilas Martins, of New York City Ballet, titled “Shostakovich Pieces.”
 This dynamic contemporary new ballet was choreographed perfectly for the young troup and was performed with great precision, musicality and technical expertise.
 Daniel Ulbricht and Tiler Peck of New York City Ballet then performed Balanchine’s Tchaikovsky Pas de Deux outstandingly.
 The final ballet performed was Firebird.
 Danced by Monique Meunier and Nilas Martins along with NPBT dancers it was the perfect ending to this afternoon of Russian Favorites.

-In the Spring of 2012, NPBT along with their 6 sold out performance of Nutcracker, presented it’s full length “Coppelia” with feature dancers Megan Fairchild & Andrew Veyette of New York City Ballet in the title roles.
-The performance were sold out.
+In the Spring of 2012, NPBT along with their 6 sold out performance of The Nutcracker, presented it’s full length “Coppelia” with feature dancers Megan Fairchild & Andrew Veyette of New York City Ballet in the title roles.
+The performances were sold out.

-For the future NPBT wishes to keep producing high caliber dancers and to keep expanding its repertoire for the public.
-You may help in our efforts by attending performances and or donating to our non profit ballet company
+For the future, NPBT wishes to continue producing high caliber dancers and to keep expanding its repertoire for the public.
+You may help in our efforts by attending performances and or donating to our non profit ballet company.